-Now about the stops along the way.
-Here are some places I love to hit.
+Here are some places I love to hit when I head up north.
 Yes, most of them involve food.
 The plan when I drive to Edmonton is to pick a place to have lunch or dinner along the way to break up the drive.
 Then I pick a place to pick up some snacks, suds, or sweet surprises for my family when I arrive home, or for my clients on the other end.

 Just off the highway in Innisfail is Discovery Wildlife Park, a place with lions, tigers, and bears (oh my!).
 Seriously, this facility provides permanent homes for unfortunate wildlife – orphans that cannot be released back into the wild, exotic pets that have been kept illegally as well as unwanted pets.
 Some of the animals receiving training to be used in films like Anchorman and Brokeback Mountain.

 If you’re really taking your time on a trip to Edmonton, you need to take the back roads.
 Just get off the highway and take the roads that parallel the QE-2.
 It’s a slower pace, but you’ll stumble into more small towns and random things like heading west from Innisfail and falling upon the Scandinavian Trail

 Dickson is the oldest Danish settlement in Western Canada and the area around it features historic creameries, viking ships, a vintage general store, museums, and more.

 I finally pulled into Sylvan Lake this summer for lunch on one of our Calgary-Edmonton trips and fell in love with the old school quirkiness of what a summer lake town can be.
 The central area of Sylvan is just a few blocks long, the Big Moo Ice Cream Parlour was lined up out the door, while every patio was packed with people soaking up summer.